VNDaDra/tech-debt/README.md

 ### 5.3 Best Practices
 - Aware of the order in which they are applied, as it can impact the overall behavior of the application
-- Create interceptors that are tailored to specific use cases, ensuring that their logic aligns with the intended purpose.
+- Create interceptors that are tailored to specific use cases, ensuring that their logic aligns with the intended purpose